The Invisible Menace: Production

 The film was based on a play Without Warning by Ralph Spencer Zink which had a short run on Broadway in May 1937.
 The New York Times called it a "competent detective play."

-Warner Bros bought the film rights and assigned Boris Karloff to star and John Farrow to direct.
+Warner Bros.
+Pictures bought the film rights and assigned Boris Karloff to star and John Farrow to direct.
 Jane Wyman was originally meant to play the female lead.

 Wyman was replaced by Marie Wilson.
 Filming started August 1937.